 Choosing Eyelid Surgery

 Eyelid surgery is performed on patients of varying ages.
 Some people are genetically predisposed to saggy, “hooded” upper lids or bags beneath the eyes, while others develop them with age.
 Some patients choose to have both the upper and lower lids corrected in one procedure, while some choose either upper or lower.
-Other patients near Providence choose facelift surgery in addition to eyelid surgery for more complete results.

 Not everyone is a candidate for eyelift surgery.
 Patients who smoke, take certain medications or have serious medical conditions such as heart disease, blood clotting problems, diabetes or the tendency to form excessive scars should discuss potential risks with Dr. Polacek.
 However, innovations in eyelid surgery have made these procedures safer and more comfortable than ever.

 Eyelid Surgery and Recovery